KATRIN-Experiment/Kassiopeia/README.md

     2. Run cmake (or ccmake, or cmake-gui, if you prefer):
             > cmake ..

     2.5.
 If applicable, make any changes you need to the configuration, and (re)generate the makefiles. e.g. You may want to change the install prefix (NOTE: most users will probably want to do this).
          The default is <Source-Directory>/install.
 If you're not doing a general install for your system, or if you just want to use a different location, you should change CMAKE_INSTALL_PREFIX to your desired location.
 Note the CMAKE_BUILD_TYPE.
          If you do not plan to debug kasper applications, 'Release' will give you the best execution performance.
          If you use one of the GUI variants (ccmake or cmake-gui), you can just go through a list of all the available build options.
          Most options also have a short description.
 Note that some variables have dependencies (e.g. BUILD_KASSIOPEIA will also enable BUILD_KEMFIELD).

     3. Then type
             > make
         to start the build process.
 This can take some time, depending on the modules you activated in CMake.
         If you have more than one CPU core on your system, you can build several files in parallel:
             > make -j2
         Make sure to keep the number passed to 'make' smaller than the number of actual CPU cores.

     4. Install the executables and libraries with
             > make install
         Executables are installed in the bin/ directory, and libraries are installed in the lib/ directory.

     5. Include kasperenv.sh in your .bashrc with
             > source /path/to/Kasper/install/bin/kasperenv.sh
        This script adds the bin/ directory to your $PATH so you can call executables directly from the commandline.
        Furthermore this sets the $KASPERSYS environment variable.
-This step is very important if you use Katrin specific configurations or Geometry.
-These configurations use the $KASPERSYS variable to find other files.

 --------------------------------------------------
  System requirements: